markcmurphy/devdocs-portal/Orders.md

 ## V2 & V3
 Order resources use either the V2 or V3 REST APIs.
 See the corresponding reference for each resource to determine the correct path.

+## Order Products
+v2
+Product line items belonging to an order.

 ## Order Currency Fields

 * `currency_code` - the display currency used to present prices to the shopper on the storefront.